-- e. b.
-Following an opportunity for public input on the proposed Plan amendment, the Plan Commission recommends Town Board approval (or rejection or modification) of the amendment via resolution. - f.
-The Town Board will then consider the commission's recommendations in accordance with s.
-TCG § 15.01(7). - g.
-The commission may consider comprehensive plan amendments at the direct request of the Town Board at other periods. - h.
-Following enactment of amendments, the Town Board shall forward any necessary information to the county board, to be enacted as part of the overall county plan as necessary and required. - 5.
+- 13.5.
 Administration and Records.
 The Plan Commission shall administer the comprehensive plan.
+The Plan Commission shall maintain on file, a complete and current copy of the comprehensive plan, which has been adopted by the Town Board, and shall ensure that only the adopted version is referenced when reviewing any applications for land division or changes in land use. - .
+The commission may consider comprehensive plan amendments at the direct request of the Town Board at other periods. - .
+Following enactment of amendments, the Town Board shall forward any necessary information to the county board, to be enacted as part of the overall county plan as necessary and required. - 43.5.
+Administration and Records.
+The Plan Commission shall administer the comprehensive plan.
+The Plan Commission shall maintain on file, a complete and current copy of the comprehensive plan, as amended which has been adopted by the Town Board, and shall ensure that only the adopted version is referenced when reviewing any applications for land division or changes in land use.

+(7) COMPREHENSIVE PLAN.

-The Plan Commission shall maintain on file, a complete and current copy of the comprehensive plan, as amended which has been adopted by the Town Board, and shall ensure that only the adopted version is referenced when reviewing any applications for land division or changes in land use. - (7) SMART GROWTH-COMPREHENSIVE PLAN. - (a) Purpose and Use.
-The comprehensive plan of the Town of Cottage Grove, Dane County, Wisconsin, together with the accompanying maps, data, descriptions and analysis is intended to provide the Plan Commission and the Town Board with a uniform reference format, to assist in making land use decisions, and to comply with § 66.1001, Wis.
-Stats. - (b) Per § 66.1001, Wis.
-Stats., the rezoning of all land in the Town and all new or amended land division and official map ordinances must be consistent with the comprehensive plan.
-The Town may require consistency with the comprehensive plan for other actions, as may be prescribed by the Town Code of Oordinances. - (c) The current Town of Cottage Grove Smart Growth Comprehensive Plan 2020-was adopted by the Town Board on October 28, 2015, and amended August 1, 2016 and June 12, 2017, and is incorporated herein by reference as if fully set forth herein, and as may be amended from time to time without change to this subsection.
-Any program or action of the Town Board that affects land use shall be consistent with the comprehensive plan as adopted and amended by the Town under § 66.1001, Wis.
-Stats. - (d) Adoption and Amendment Procedure. - 1.
-Plan Commission Recommendation Resolution.
-Adoption or amendment of the comprehensive plan shall comply with the procedures set forth in § 66.1001, Wis.
-Stats., as amended.
+- (a) The comprehensive plan of the Town of Cottage Grove, Dane County, Wisconsin, together with the accompanying maps, data, descriptions and analysis is intended to provide the Plan Commission and the Town Board with a uniform reference format, to assist in making land use decisions, and to comply with § 66.1001, Wis.
+Stats. - (b) Per § 66.1001, the rezoning of all land in the Town and all new or amended land division and official map ordinances must be consistent with the comprehensive plan.
+The Town may require consistency with the comprehensive plan for other actions, as may be prescribed by Town ordinance. - The Town of Cottage Grove Comprehensive (c) current Plan was by the Town October 2015, adopted Board on 28, and is incorporated herein by reference as if fully set forth herein, as may be amended from time time to - Plan Commission Recommendation Resolution.
+Adoption or amendment of the comprehensive plan shall comply with the procedures set forth in § 66.1001, Wisselstats., as amended.
 Adoption or amendment of the comprehensive plan shall begin with passage of a resolution by majority vote of the entire Plan Commission recommending adoption or amendment of the comprehensive plan.
-Said vote shall be recorded in the official minutes of the Plan Commission. - Town Board Review.
-Following passage of a resolution recommending adoption or amendment by the Plan Commission, the Town Board shall review the recommendations of the Plan Commission.
+Said vote shall be recorded in the official minutes of the Plan Commission. - 1.
+Town Board Review.
+Following passage of a resolution recommending adoption or amendment by the Plan Commission, the Town Board shall review the recommendations of the Plan Commission. - 1.
+Public Hearing and Notice.
+Prior to adoption or amendment of the comprehensive plan by the Town Board, there must be at least one public hearing preceded by a

-Commented [MR5]: This new (b) is a more accurate representation of the effect of the comprehensive plan than the "any program or action" sentence below.
+Commented [MR4]: This new (b) is a more accurate representation of the effect of the comprehensive plan than the "any program or action" sentence below.
 Also, I suggest removing the procedure for plan amendment, which is redundant and even a little different than that listed in the Comp Plan itself.